 What Is a Commercial Appraisal?

 A real estate appraisal is an objective opinion on the value of a property.
 A commercial appraisal specifically focuses on multifamily housing, office, and retail spaces.
-If you’re buying, lenders require a professional appraisal so that they can calculate an appropriate amount of money to give out.
+If you’re buying a new property, lenders require a professional appraisal so that they can calculate an appropriate amount of money to give out.

 As an investor, you can use an appraisal to determine the value of your property for your own purposes.
 Knowing the value of a property can help you determine what improvements to make and help you make better decisions about your commercial real estate business.